Daffodils Not Blooming? Here’s What to Do

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-A garden expert reveals the reasons why your daffodils might not bloom in spring.
-Find out what you can do to get daffodil bulbs to flower.
+A garden expert reveals the reasons why your daffodil plants are not blooming in spring.
+Plus, identify a mystery double daffodil variety.

-Why Are My Daffodils Not Blooming in Spring?
+Why Are My Daffodil Bulbs Not Blooming in Spring?

-Question: Some daffodil plants in my garden did not bloom.
+Question: Some daffodil bulbs are not blooming in my garden.
 Is there any hope that they’ll have flowers this coming spring?
 I do leave the greens until they turn brown. —Mary Anne Christoffersen of Staten Island, New York

-Melinda: Frost, excess shade and overcrowding may prevent daffodils from flowering.
-Buds of early-blooming daffodils are often killed by late spring frosts.
+Melinda: Frost, excess shade and overcrowding are common reasons for daffodil bulbs not blooming.
+Buds of early-blooming daffodils are often killed by late spring frosts (Psst—here’s how to find the first and last frost dates).
 Since the flower buds look similar to a leaf tip when they first expand, the frost damage is often overlooked.
 In that case, you should have spring blooms if the weather cooperates.